krenalis/krenalis/doc/src/identity-resolution/anonymous-users-strategies.md

 * Call the `getAnonymousId` method and save the returned Anonymous ID on the device.
 * When the user logs in, call the `reset` method.
-* When the user logs out, call the `reset` method, then call the `setAnonymousId` method with the previously saved Anonymous ID as an argument.
+* When the user logs out, call the `reset` method, then call the `setAnonymousId` method with the previously saved Anonymous ID as argument.